maxbates/cogeneration/README.md

 Cogeneration is a protein generative model that simultaneously generates protein sequences and structures.

-Proteins are represented as frames, each with a translation and rotation and torsions, and a sequence of amino acids.
-It is based on MultiFlow, which applies flow matching across several domains:
+It is based on MultiFlow, which uses the AlphaFold2 style frame representation, and  applies flow matching across several domains:
 Translations are interpolated in Euclidean space, rotations are interpolated in SO(3), and the sequence with discrete flow matching.

-This project introduces several extensions over MultiFlow:
+This project collects several ideas from other work and includes several extensions over MultiFlow:
-- **Inpainting (conditional generation)** given partial sequences / structures
+- **Inpainting (conditional generation)** given partial sequences / structures using guidance
   - MultiFlow only supports per-domain conditioning via seperate t (i.e. folding and inverse folding)
-- **Multimer** support, enabling binder design, and specifying RFDiffusion style **hot spot** residues
+- **Multimer** support
 - **Stochastic paths**, for the structure and sequence, enabling e.g. conformation sampling and sequence redesign
+- Conditioning for better binder design:
-- **2D constraints** to guide structure, e.g. of a binder
+  - **2D constraints** to guide structure, e.g. of the binder
+  - Specifying RFDiffusion style **hot spot** residues
 - **Feynman-Kac steering** for sequential monte-carlo sampling guided by potentials, defined only at inference time
 - **existing protein language models (e.g. ESM)** to get frozen embeddings, enriching the node and edge representations
   - particularly for sequence-conditioned tasks like inpainting